Quantitative polynomial cohomology and applications to $\textrm L^p$-measure equivalence: Introduction

 \paragraph{Other applications: lattices in rank 1} It is worth noting that Theorem \ref{Intro theorem: Quantitative isomorphism of polynomial cohom onto ordinary cohom} is more versatile and can give results in other contexts.
-For example, we can complete some of the results by Bader-Sauer on cohomology of non-cocompact lattices in simple Lie groups.
+For example, we can complete some of the results obtained by Bader and Sauer on cohomology of non-cocompact lattices in simple Lie groups \cite{bader-sauer}.
 Since their work uses polynomial cohomology without controlling the degrees of its polynomials, they can only deal with lattices in higher-rank semisimple groups as these are $\textrm L^p$-integrable for every $p<\infty$.
 A non-cocompact lattice $\L$ in a rank 1 simple Lie group $G$ is only $\textrm L^p$-integrable for $p < \mathrm{Confdim}(\partial G)$ \cite{shalom2000rigidity-semisimple}.
-Combining this integrability condition, with estimates by Leuzinger \cite{leuzinger-rank1} and Gruber \cite{gruber-filling} on the filling functions of such lattices, we obtain statements similar to those of Bader-Sauer.
+We prove the following theorem, which combined with upper bounds for filling functions of lattices in rank 1 simple Lie groups, can be used to obtain statements that are similar to those of Bader and Sauer.

 \begin{mythm} Let $\L$ be a non-cocompact lattice in a simple Lie group $G$ of rank 1.
 Let $k \geq 1$ and suppose that the filling functions $\mathrm{cFV}^j_\L$ are polynomially bounded for $j \leq k$ and let $N_1 = 1$ and $N_k = \prod_{i= 2}^k \deg \mathrm{cFV}_\L^i$.
 For every